 Before the Procedure

 Omphalocele is usually seen on ultrasound before the baby is born.
-After it is found, your baby will be followed very closely to make sure he or she is growing.
+After it is found, your baby will be followed very closely to make sure they are growing.

 After the Procedure